Big Time Rush (group): 2009–2010: Formation and BTR

-2011–2012: Elevate and film
+2011–2012: Elevate

 The group announced they would be recording their second studio album, just after Nickelodeon renewed the series for a third season.
-On July 22, 2011, the group released a promotional single, "If I Ruled the World" featuring Iyaz, in anticipation of their second album, Elevate.
+On July 22, 2011, the group released a promotional single, "If I Ruled the World" featuring Iyaz, in anticipation of their second studio album, Elevate.
+The group continued to tour across the US in the summer of 2011.
 Elevate was released on November 21, 2011, and debuted at number 12 on the Billboard 200, selling over 70,000 copies in its first week.
-Though the album had a lower peak position than their previous debut, Elevate sold far more copies its first week respectively than the previous album did.
-The first single, "Music Sounds Better with U", written by the band and Ryan Tedder from OneRepublic, was released on November 1, 2011.
-The song peaked at number twenty-six on the U.S. Mainstream Top 40.
-The second and last single, "Windows Down", was released on June 25, 2012, and peaked at number ninety-seven on the Billboard Hot 100 and at number thirty-five on the Mainstream Top 40, making their third top forty entrance in the chart.
+The album was certified gold by the RIAA.
+Its first single, "Music Sounds Better with U", written by the band and Ryan Tedder, was released on November 1, 2011.
+The song peaked at number 26 on the US Mainstream Top 40 chart.
+The second and final single from the album, "Windows Down", was released on June 25, 2012, and peaked at number 97 on the Billboard Hot 100 and at number 35 on the Mainstream Top 40, making their third top forty entrance in the chart.
+The song was certified gold by the RIAA.
+The group opened for Justin Bieber on the My World Tour in Mexico in October 2011.
+In November 2011, the group were nominated for Best Push Act at the MTV Europe Music Awards.

-To promote the release of their second album, the group had their first headlining tour, the Better With U Tour, which took place over sixteen dates in several big cities in North America in February and March 2012.
+To promote the release of their second album, the group held their second headlining tour, the Better with U Tour, which took place over sixteen dates in several cities in North America in February and March 2012.
 JoJo opened for Big Time Rush for the first five dates, while One Direction opened for ten of the sixteen dates.
 In late February, Big Time Rush announced a national summer tour starting July 5 at the Nationwide Arena in Columbus, OH.

 The group announced they would be starring in their full-length 2012 film, Big Time Movie.
-The movie features them traveling to London, England.
-In Big Time Movie, the four members of the group Big Time Rush head to London for their first big world tour but instead get mixed up in a mission to save the world.
-The film was released on March 10, 2012, in the U.S. to theaters, while a Germany release was on September 22, 2012.
-Due to the promotion, the group recorded cover of the Beatles songs and released an EP, Big Time Movie Soundtrack EP.
-The film received mixed to positive reviews from most contemporary film critics, many comparing them to The Monkees and praising their fun, carefree image.
+The film premiered in the United States on March 10, 2012.
 The film was a ratings success, having over thirteen million views during its premiere weekend.
+The film was released alongside the EP Big Time Movie Soundtrack.
+The EP peaked at number 44 on the Billboard 200.